poppastring/dasblog-core/source/DasBlog.SmokeTest/readme.md

 * Razor files will be compiled

-* There should be no other chnages.
+* There should be no other changes.
 Tests should not log in and therefore will not be able to change any live data.

 ##### Purpose